Marjorie Bell Chambers

 Marjorie Bell Chambers (March 11, 1923 – August 25, 2006) was an American educator, historian, and politician.
 She was the first woman to run for Lieutenant Governor of New Mexico, a national president of the American Association of University Women, and the president of two colleges (Colorado Women's College and Colby-Sawyer College).

 Biography

 Chambers was born on March 11, 1923, to Kenneth and Katherine Bell (née Totman) in New York City.
 After surviving tuberculosis during childhood, she married physicist William H. Chambers in 1945.
 She and William relocated their family to New Mexico in 1950 when William became employed at the Los Alamos National Laboratory.
 The couple had four children and continued to live and work mostly in New Mexico for the remainder of their lives.

 Death and legacy

-Chambers died on August, 2006, after a long illness.
+Chambers died in August 2006, after a long illness.
 The New Mexico state chapter of the American Association of University Women created the AAUW-NM Ingenious Ideas Award inspired by Chambers and fellow long-time mentor Gloria Cordova.
 The University of New Mexico Foundation created the Endowed Faculty Award for Excellence in History in honor of Chambers and her husband, William.